Sheaf Neural Networks on SPD Manifolds: Second-Order Geometric Representation Learning: Experiments and Results

 \subsection{Analysis}

 \textbf{Depth Robustness.} A key advantage of sheaf methods is resistance to over-smoothing.
 Figure~\ref{fig:depth} evaluates this on BACE with varying network depths.
 GCN exhibits severe performance degradation: ROC-AUC drops from 87.0\% at 2 layers to 51.1\% at 32 layers, a decline of over 35\% confirming that standard message passing suffers from representation collapse at depth.
 In contrast, both sheaf methods maintain remarkable stability.
 At 32 layers, SPD-Sheaf retains 97\% of its peak performance (86.7\% vs.\ 89.0\%) while GCN retains only 59\%.
+We further quantify this behavior using normalized Dirichlet energy and Mean Average Distance across BACE, Cora, and Texas at depths up to 128 (Appendix~\ref{app:oversmoothing}).

 Two observations merit discussion.
 First, both sheaf formulations effectively resist over-smoothing, confirming that edge-specific transformations preserve node distinctiveness (Remark~\ref{rmk:challenge2}).
 Second, SPD outperforms Euclidean sheaf across most depths, and notably achieves its best performance at just 2 layers (89.0\%), suggesting that SPD geometry enables more efficient information propagation and extracts richer geometric representations in fewer layers.